African forest elephant: Phylogeny and evolution

 Phylogenetic analysis of nuclear DNA of African bush and forest elephants, Asian elephants, woolly mammoths and American mastodons revealed that the African forest elephant and African bush elephant are two distinct species that genetically diverged at least 1.9 million years ago.
 They are therefore considered distinct species.
-Despite evidence of hybridization between the two species where their ranges overlap, there appears to have been little gene flow between the two species since their initial divergence.
+Despite evidence of hybridization between the two species where their ranges overlap, there appears to have been little gene flow between the two species since their initial divergence, though a 2026 study found that there was detectable recent gene flow between African forest and bush elephants within the last 200 years and many modern bush elephants have trace levels of forest elephant ancestry.

-DNA from the extinct European straight-tusked elephant (Palaeoloxodon antiquus) indicates that members of the extinct elephant genus Palaeoloxodon interbred with African forest elephants, with over 1/3 of the nuclear genome as well as the mitochondrial genome of the straight-tusked elephant deriving from that of African forest elephants, with the genomic contribution more closely related to modern West African populations of the forest elephant than to other populations.
-Palaeoloxodon carried multiple separate mitochondrial lineages derived from forest elephants which were carried among both European straight-tusked elephant and Chinese populations of Palaeoloxodon, indicating this ancestry was widespread in Eurasian Palaeoloxodon populations.
+Analysis of ancient DNA from the extinct European straight-tusked elephant (Palaeoloxodon antiquus) indicates that members of the extinct elephant genus Palaeoloxodon hybridized with African forest elephants, resulting in substantial introgressive flow of African forest elephant genetic material into Palaeoloxodon due to backcrossing, with over 1/3 of the nuclear genome as well as the entirety of the mitochondrial genome of the straight-tusked elephant deriving from that of African forest elephants, with the genomic contribution more closely related to modern West African populations of the forest elephant than to other populations.
+Palaeoloxodon carried multiple separate mitochondrial lineages derived from forest elephants which had completely replaced the original Palaeoloxodon mitochondrial lineage, which were carried among European straight-tusked elephants, Chinese Palaeoloxodon, and the Japanese Palaeoloxodon naumanni, indicating this ancestry was widespread in Eurasian Palaeoloxodon populations.
+This hybridisation is suggested to have occurred around 1 million years ago, shortly prior to Palaeoloxodon leaving Africa.